absmach/s0/docs/pcb-review-guidelines.md

-# PCB Design Review Guide
+# PCB design review guide

+This guide is formatted to be compatible with common markdownlint rules and can be used as a reusable PCB review checklist.

-# Schematic Validation - “Is the electrical design correct?”
+## Schematic validation: electrical design correctness

 Validate the schematic before beginning layout work.
-Most PCB issues originate from schematic errors rather than routing.
+Many PCB issues originate from schematic errors rather than routing.

-## 1. Electrical Rules Check (ERC)
+### 1. Electrical rules check

-- Run the ERC tool in your CAD platform.
-It detects unconnected pins, incorrect pin types, missing power flags, and structural issues
+* Run the ERC tool in your CAD platform to detect:

+  * Unconnected pins
+  * Incorrect pin types
+  * Missing power flags
+  * Structural issues
-- Only ignore “Not Connected” warnings when the pin is purposefully marked NC.
+* Only ignore “not connected” warnings when the pin is purposefully marked as not connected.
-- Confirm all IC power pins are connected.
+* Confirm all IC power pins are connected.

-## 2. Pinout and Footprint Orientation Review
+### 2. Pinout and footprint orientation review

 A common source of design failure is incorrect footprint orientation.

 Frequent issues include:

-- Pin 1 mismatch between schematic and footprint
+* Pin 1 mismatch between schematic and footprint
-- Mirrored connectors
+* Mirrored connectors
-- Incorrect transistor/MOSFET pinouts
+* Incorrect transistor or MOSFET pinouts
-- Using the wrong footprint library entry
+* Using the wrong footprint library entry

-Verify orientation visually against component datasheets.
+Visually verify the orientation of each footprint against the component datasheet.

-## 3. Power Path and Load Analysis
+### 3. Power path and load analysis

 Confirm all power rails and devices are adequately sized.

 Checklist:

-* Estimate maximum current draw
+* Estimate maximum current draw for the whole board and for each rail
-* Validate regulator headroom
+* Validate regulator headroom for voltage and current
-* Check diode polarity
+* Check diode polarity and ratings
-* Confirm power sequencing when required
+* Confirm power sequencing where required

-Consider worst-case conditions.
+Always consider worst case environmental and load conditions.

 ---

-## 4. Safety and Protection Components
+### 4. Safety and protection components

 Confirm appropriate protection measures exist:

 * ESD protection on external interfaces
 * Series resistors on sensitive signals
-* Fuses on external power inputs
+* Fuses or resettable protection on external power inputs
-* Input filtering on noisy rails
+* Input filtering and surge suppression on noisy or exposed rails

-## 5. Stackup and Impedance Planning
+### 5. Stackup and impedance planning

-Important for high-speed or RF designs.
+This is important for high speed or RF designs.

 Verify:

-* Trace widths
+* Trace widths and spacing for controlled impedance lines
-* Via sizes
+* Via sizes and types suitable for the stackup
-* Return paths
+* Clean and continuous return paths under high speed traces

-**Tool:** Saturn PCB Toolkit.
-Use your manufacturer’s default 4-layer stackup if unsure.
+Use tools such as Saturn PCB Toolkit and your manufacturer’s stackup data.
+If unsure, start from your manufacturer’s default four layer stackup.

-## 6. Mechanical and 3D Fit Verification
+### 6. Mechanical and 3D fit verification

 Import the board into a 3D tool to detect:

-* Height conflicts
+* Height conflicts with enclosures or other boards
-* Misaligned connectors
+* Misaligned connectors relative to panel cut outs
-* Incorrect button or mechanical placements
+* Incorrect button and mechanical placements
-* Blocked mounting holes
+* Blocked or mislocated mounting holes

-When uncertain, print the PCB outline at 1:1 scale to validate fit.
+When uncertain, print the PCB outline at one to one scale and place it in the enclosure to validate the fit.

-# Layout and Routing Review
+## Layout and routing review

-## 7. Physical Footprint Validation (“Paper Test”)
+### 7. Physical footprint validation (paper test)

-If possible, print the PCB at 1:1 scale and place components on it.
-This quickly exposes footprint errors, incorrect spacing, or misalignment.
+If possible, print the PCB at one to one scale and place the actual components on it.

-## Design Rules Check (DRC) Throughout Layout
+This helps expose:

+* Footprint errors
+* Incorrect spacing
+* Mechanical interference
+* Misalignment of connectors and buttons

+### 8. Design rules check during layout

-Run DRC frequently rather than at the end.
+Run design rules checks frequently rather than only at the end.

 Configure and verify:

-* Minimum clearance and safety margin
+* Minimum clearance and additional safety margin where needed
-* Via/annular ring settings
+* Via, annular ring and hole size settings
-* Constraints for high-speed signals
+* Constraints and classes for high speed signals and special nets

-The board must reach **zero DRC errors** before generating Gerbers.
+The board should reach zero design rules errors before generating manufacturing files.

-## Power and Ground Integrity Review
+### 9. Power and ground integrity review

 Inspect highlighted power nets and ground planes.

 Check for:

-* Undersized traces
+* Undersized traces on power nets
 * Long or broken return paths
-* Ground plane gaps under high-speed lines
+* Ground plane gaps under high speed or sensitive lines
-* Insufficient stitching vias
+* Insufficient stitching vias between ground planes
-* Potential thermal bottlenecks
+* Potential thermal bottlenecks on high current devices

-## High-Speed Signal Routing Checks
+### 10. High speed signal routing checks

-Verify fundamentals:
+Verify the fundamentals:

-* Differential pair length matching
+* Apply length matching for differential pairs where required
-* Use 45° corners
+* Maintain consistent spacing and reference planes
+* Prefer 45 degree or gentle routing over sharp angles
-* Avoid routing over ground-plane gaps
+* Avoid routing over ground plane gaps or splits
-* Keep clocks short
+* Keep clock lines short and well referenced to ground
-* Separate noisy digital lines from analog circuits
+* Separate noisy digital lines from sensitive analog circuits

-# Manufacturing Output Verification
+## Manufacturing output verification

 Ensure the exported files accurately represent the intended design.

-## External Gerber Verification
+### 11. External Gerber verification

-Use an external viewer (e.g., Gerbv) to review:
+Use an external viewer to review:

-* Pad-to-drill alignment
+* Pad to drill alignment and hole positions
-* Board outline integrity
+* Board outline and any internal cutouts
-* Silkscreen clearance
+* Silkscreen clearance from pads and solder mask openings
-* Text orientation and polarity
+* Text orientation and polarity on all layers

-Zoom in significantly to catch subtle issues.
+Zoom in significantly to catch subtle alignment and clearance issues.

-# Final Human Review - “Checks tools cannot perform”
+## Final human review: checks tools cannot perform

 These items frequently escape automated checks and require manual inspection.

-## Common Errors to Review
+### 12. Common errors to review

-### Connectivity and Orientation
+#### 12.1 Connectivity and orientation

-* Swapped RX/TX
+* Swapped receive and transmit signals
-* Reversed MOSFETs, diodes, LEDs
+* Reversed MOSFETs, diodes and LEDs
 * Incorrect connector pin orientation

-### Power Integrity
+* Inconsistent pin numbering between schematic and layout

+#### 12.2 Power integrity

-* Missing bulk capacitors
+* Missing bulk capacitors near major loads
-* Regulator thermal issues
+* Regulator thermal issues and insufficient copper area
-* Missing ground pours
+* Missing ground pours in key areas
-* Incorrect placement of ferrite beads
+* Incorrect placement or use of ferrite beads

-### Analog and Mixed-Signal
+#### 12.3 Analog and mixed signal

-* Long analog paths near switching regulators
+* Long analog paths routed near switching regulators or digital clocks
-* Improper filtering on ADC references
+* Improper filtering or layout on ADC references

-### Digital Design
+* Sensitive nodes crossing splits or noisy ground returns

+#### 12.4 Digital design

-* Missing pull-ups for I²C
+* Missing pull ups or pull downs for buses such as I2C
-* Floating reset or boot-mode pins
+* Floating reset or boot mode pins
+* Overloaded or heavily shared GPIOs

-### RF and Wireless
+#### 12.5 RF and wireless

-* Incorrect antenna placement
+* Incorrect antenna placement relative to ground and enclosure
-* Inadequate ground clearance
+* Inadequate ground clearance under or around antennas
-* Failure to follow manufacturer layout guidelines
+* Failure to follow manufacturer layout guidelines and keep out zones
+* Ground cuts or copper near antenna areas where they should be clear

-### Manufacturability and Assembly
+#### 12.6 Manufacturability and assembly

-* Silkscreen covering pads
+* Silkscreen covering pads or solder mask openings
-* Missing fiducials
+* Missing global or local fiducials
-* Lack of test pads
+* Lack of test pads for key signals and rails
-* Components placed too close (risk of tombstoning)
+* Components placed too close, increasing risk of solder defects
-* Via-in-pad without filling
+* Via in pad without filling or capping where it can cause solder wicking

-### Mechanical Checks
+#### 12.7 Mechanical checks

-* Misaligned connectors and buttons
+* Misaligned connectors and buttons relative to enclosure features
-* Incorrect battery holder orientation
+* Incorrect battery holder orientation and polarity marking
-* Mounting hole clearance issues
+* Mounting hole clearance issues and interference with hardware

-# Pre-Submission Checklist
+* Keep out violations around mounting hardware and edges

+## Pre submission checklist

 Confirm the following before sending the design to fabrication:

 1. The board can be assembled by hand if necessary.
-2. All polarized components are clearly indicated.
+2. All polarized components are clearly indicated and oriented.
-3. PCB and connector orientations have been double-checked.
+3. PCB and connector orientations have been double checked.
-4. Critical test points are accessible.
+4. Critical test points are accessible for probing.
-5. A debugging plan exists for first prototypes.
+5. A debugging and bring up plan exists for the first prototypes.

-Any “No” requires correction before submission.
+Any answer of “no” to these points requires correction before submission.